sorryfornow/Slack_r/README.md

 ### 4.5.
 Static HTML, innerHTML, DOM manipulation

-In this assignment, you are:
+In this assignment, you will:
  * Add static HTML/CSS to the stub website provided (i.e. you can put raw HTML/CSS as if it's a static page, even if you then later manipulate it with JavaScript).
  * Build HTML elements and add CSS properties to the DOM via JavaScript.
- * Use insertAdjacentHTML and innerText propertys/functions
+ * Use innerText properties/functions.

 ### 4.6.
 Prohibited Usages